cangkui/CODESYSCompileService/README.md

 [codesys-api by claude](https://github.com/johannesPettersson80/codesys-api)

 It is worth noting that the author of this project used Claude for coding.
-We have tested it on CODESYS, fixed many non-functional parts, and improved the core working mode to ensure support for at least 4-5 concurrent accesses.
+We have tested it on CODESYS, fixed many functional errors, and improved the core working mode to ensure support for at least 4-5 concurrent accesses.